CQDX/visi-genie-4d-systems-async/README.md

 * Discovers one or more connected 4D Systems displays.
 The singleton class named *Host* creates and manages serial device instances.
   For example, the Raspberry Pi 2 has four USB ports and this means potentially four different display modules could be found.

-* Supports queued listening of ViSi Genie Report Events and Report Objects.
+* Queues ViSi Genie Report Events and Report Objects which originate from the display and then sends a custom C# async event.
 For example, the user presses a menu button object on the resistive touch display.

 ## Hardware